 - Evaluation of the genetic variability hold in the collections.

 The breeding of new fruit tree material for improving the production or for obtaining varieties that meet the market demands, is aimed at fulfilling the remarkable deficiencies of the material currently available.
 The breeding programs developed by this research group focus on the identification and selection of genes of interest and the unveiling of the interaction between their genetic regulation and the environmental and growing conditions.
 For this, it is necessary to advance in the knowledge and analysis of the plant variability, and in the identification, evaluation, and genetic regulation of traits of interest.
 All this intends to optimize the processes of genetic improvement and to develop higher quality varieties, better adapted to the region, more efficient in the use of resources and resistant to diseases.

-- Breeding of new varieties and rootstocks.
+- Evaluation and selection of breeding material and obtaining new varieties and rootstocks.

 - Elucidation of the molecular bases for the development of better adapted material.
 Genetic and genomic studies of traits of interest.

 - Applications of digital tools and data science to breeding programs.

 It is necessary to know the conditions for the best possible tree development and fruit set to optimize the fruit production.
 Our research group studies the fundamental aspects of fruit production and post-harvest changes with the final objective of improving tree fruit productivity.
 Some of them are the interaction between the rootstock and the graft variety, the reproductive biology, the pollination requirements, the chilling requirements, the resistance to diseases, and the response to environmental stresses like cold, waterlogging or drought.